Hi Bye, Mama!: Main

 She becomes a lingering ghost after getting hit by a car while 9 months pregnant.
-After being taken to the hospital where her husband works, her daughter is able to be saved, however Yu-ri is unable to survive.
+After being taken to the hospital where her husband works, her daughter is saved, however Yu-ri is unable to survive.
 Four years later, Yu-ri becomes human again after having an emotional outburst towards God for the tragedy that befell her, and is granted 49 days to regain her place as Gang-hwa's wife and her daughter's mother in order to be able to stay permanently.
 If she is unable to do so, she must willfully go to heaven and reincarnate.